Clayfield, Queensland: History

 In 1874 a Baptist Church opened in Hendra/Clayfield.

 In October 1885, "Sefton Estate" consisting of 254 16 perch allotments were auctioned by John Cameron, Auctioneer.
 The land for sale is re-subdivisions of subdivisions 2 to 3 of Portions 78 and 79, Parish of Toombul.
 A map advertising the auction provides a local sketch of the area.

 In January 1886, 392 allotments of land of "Noble Estate", were advertised for auction by R.D.
 Graham & Son, Auctioneers.
 A map advertising the auction states the land is situated on the main Sandgate Road and Kedron Brook.

 In February 1888, "Isleton Estate" made up of 236 allotments were auctioned by R. R. Cottell.
 A map advertising the auction states the Estate was exactly opposite Eagle Junction Railway Station with 30 trains passing a day.

 In June 1888 "The Eagle Farm and Sandgate Estate", made up of 75 16 perch allotments, was advertised for auction by G.T.
 Bell, Auctioneer.
 The land for sale is re-subdivisions of subdivisions 13 to 25 of allotment 4 of Portion 5, Parish of Toombul.
 A map advertising the auction includes a local sketch of the area that shows close proximity to the railway line.

 A United Methodist Free Church was built circa 1889 at present-day 221 Bonney Avenue (27.4163°S 153.0483°E).
-In 1901, not wishing to be part of the amalgamation of the Methodist denominations into the new Methodist Church of Australasia, the congregation decided to became Eagle Junction Congregational Church.
+In 1901, not wishing to be part of the amalgamation of the Methodist denominations into the new Methodist Church of Australasia, the congregation decided to become Eagle Junction Congregational Church.
 In December, a Sunday School hall was added to the northern side of the church on the corner of Norman Parade.

 Clayfield State School opened on 8 July 1895.
 In July 1901 it was renamed Eagle Junction State School.

-On October 28, 1899, sixty allotments of land of "Albion Hill Estate", being re-subdivisions 1 to 60, of subdivision of section 3 of portion 162, Parish of Enoggera, were advertised for auction by Isles, Love & Co.
+On 28 October 1899, sixty allotments of land of "Albion Hill Estate", being re-subdivisions 1 to 60, of subdivision of section 3 of portion 162, Parish of Enoggera, were advertised for auction by Isles, Love & Co.
 The advertising map states the estate's proximity to Albion Train Station, with 76 trains daily.
 The land for sale was situated between Camden St, Albion, and Ford St and Old Sandgate Rd (now Bonney Ave), Clayfield.